-We will require additional capital, which, if available, may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our product candidates.\
+We will require additional capital, which, if available, may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our product candidates.

-We have financed our operations primarily through private placements of our preferred stock, proceeds from our previous collaboration with GlaxoSmithKline, proceeds from our initial public offering ("IPO") completed in July 2020, proceeds from our underwritten public offering of our common stock completed in April 2022 (the "Secondary Offering"), and our "at the market" equity offering program (the "ATM Offering Program").
-We intend to continue to use the proceeds from our IPO and our Secondary Offering to, among other uses, advance NKX101 and NKX019 through clinical development.
+We have financed our operations primarily through private placements of our preferred stock, proceeds from our previous collaboration with GlaxoSmithKline, proceeds from our initial public offering ("IPO") completed in July 2020, proceeds from our underwritten public offering of our common stock completed in April 2022 (the "Secondary Offering"), and our "at the market" equity offering program (the "ATM Offering Program"), and proceeds from our underwritten public offering of our common stock and pre-funded warrants completed in March 2024.
+We estimate that we used the proceeds of our IPO primarily to advance our product candidates through preclinical studies and clinical trial programs, the construction of our manufacturing facility, and for working capital and general corporate purposes.
+We intend to continue to use the proceeds from our IPO Secondary Offering and our Secondary ATM Offering Program to, among other uses, advance NKX101 and NKX019 through further in clinical development.
 However, developing pharmaceutical products and conducting preclinical studies and clinical trials is expensive.
 Advancing NKX101, NKX019 or any product candidate into pivotal trials will require us to raise additional capital.
-As of June 30, 2023 September 30, 2023, we had cash, cash equivalents, restricted cash and investments of \$302.2 million \$278.4 million.
-Our research and development expenses increased from \$63.4 million for the year ended December 31, 2021 to \$90.9 million for the year ended December 31, 2022 and increased from \$40.6 million \$64.1 million for the six nine months ended June 30, 2022 September 30, 2022 to \$51.3 million \$73.5 million for the six nine months ended June 30, 2023 September 30, 2023.
+As of September 30, 2023 March 31, 2024, we had cash, cash equivalents, restricted cash, and investments of \$278.4 million \$450.0 million.
+Our research and development expenses increased from \$63.4 million for the year ended December 31, 2021 to \$90.9 million for the year ended December 31, 2022 and increased from \$64.1 million to \$96.8 million for the nine months year ended September 30, 2022 December 31, 2023.
+We expect to \$73.5 million continue to incur operating losses for the nine months ended September 30, 2023 foreseeable future as we continue to develop our product candidates, which may increase, among other things, as we advance NKX019 in clinical development.

 Until and unless we can generate substantial product revenue, we expect to finance our cash needs through the proceeds from our IPO and Secondary Offering, a combination of equity offerings and debt financings, including pursuant to our ATM Offering Program, and potentially through additional license and development agreements or strategic partnerships with third parties.
 Financing may not be available in sufficient amounts or on reasonable terms.
-In addition, market volatility resulting from the ongoing conflict conflicts in the Middle East and Ukraine, rising inflation or other factors could adversely impact our ability to access capital as and when needed.
+In addition, market volatility resulting from the ongoing conflicts in the Middle East and Ukraine, rising inflation, rising interest rates, or other factors could adversely impact our ability to access capital as and when needed.
 We have no commitments for any additional financing and will likely be required to raise such financing through the sale of additional securities.
 If we sell equity or equity-linked securities, our current stockholders may be diluted, and the terms may include liquidation or other preferences that are senior to or otherwise adversely affect the rights of our stockholders.
 Moreover, if we issue debt, we may need to dedicate a substantial portion of our operating cash flow to paying principal and interest on such debt and we may need to comply with operating restrictions, such as limitations on incurring additional debt, which could impair our ability to acquire, sell or license intellectual property rights which could impede our ability to conduct our business.
 Furthermore, the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our common stock to decline.